nicohlr/withings-garmin-sync/README.md

 # Withings-Garmin Sync

 This project is inspired by [withings-sync](https://github.com/jaroslawhartman/withings-sync).
 It provides a Python script that is scheduled to run via a GitHub Actions workflow.
-The script fetches data from Withings and uploads it to Garmin Connect every day at midnight.
+The Github action script fetches data from Withings and uploads it to Garmin Connect every day at midnight.

-## Features

-- **Automated Data Sync:** The script automatically fetches your health data from Withings and uploads it to your Garmin Connect account.
-- **Scheduled Execution:** The script is set to run every day at midnight, ensuring your Garmin Connect data is always up-to-date with your latest Withings data.
-- **GitHub Actions Integration:** The script execution is managed by a GitHub Actions workflow, making it easy to maintain and monitor.

-## Setup
+## Setup & Usage

 To use this script, you'll need to set up a few things:

-1. **GitHub Secrets:** The script requires access to your Withings and Garmin Connect accounts.
-You'll need to set up the necessary access tokens and account details as secrets in your GitHub repository.
-2. **Python Environment:** The script is written in Python and requires a Python environment to run.
-The GitHub Actions workflow takes care of setting up this environment for you.

-## Usage

-Once everything is set up, the script will run automatically every day at midnight.
-You can check the GitHub Actions tab in your repository to see the status of the script execution.
+Create a withings client app from [here] and set the following environment variables with your app details:

+    - WITHINGS_CALLBACK_URL
+    - WITHINGS_CLIENT_ID
+    - WITHINGS_CONSUMER_SECRET

+Then, use the `get_first_connexion_credentials` function from the `src/withings.py` file to get the needed credentials.
+Set these credentials to the following environment variables:

+    - WITHINGS_ACCESS_TOKEN
+    - WITHINGS_AUTH_CODE
+    - WITHINGS_REFRESH_TOKEN

+You can now run the script `src/sync.py` to fetch you withings data and send them to Garmin Connect.
+Use a github action linked to your repo to automate the process (see `.github/workflows/sync-wt-gc.yml` for an example).